As she strained to open the door, she said, “this is where they keep the overflow of beer and chips and stuff like that.”

 Some of the notes she left had almost ripped my heart out, but the paintings she left made it sing with joy.

 We all deserve a standing ovation at least once in our lives, and I think we all want to leave a mark.
 I don’t know if Katy ever got her ovation, nor do I know whether or not she realized that she had left a mark.
-But she had indeed left a mark on many lives; Miss Mabel’s, mine, Samwell’s, Dawn’s, Sally’s and every person who gazed in awe at her exquisite work.
+But she had indeed left her hallmark on many lives; Miss Mabel’s, mine, Samwell’s, Dawn’s, Sally’s and every person who gazed in awe at her exquisite work.

-Katy had indeed signed her paintings.
+With a word that she believed defined her, Katy had indeed signed her paintings.